-The Florida bald eagle population and eagle nests have been protected through science-based land management, regulation, public education, and law enforcement.
-Following ban of the pesticide Dichloro-Diphenyl-Trichloroethane (DDT) in 1972, Florida's eagle population increased more than 300 percent over 24 years (or three generations of bald eagles).
+The Florida bald eagle population and eagle nests have been protected through science-based land management, regulation, public education and law enforcement.
+Following the ban of the pesticide Dichloro-Diphenyl-Trichloroethane (DDT) in 1972, Florida's eagle population increased more than 300 percent over 24 years (or three generations of bald eagles).

 I found a bald eagle nest and want to know if FWC is aware of the location.
 Where is that information?

 To determine if a nest has been documented by the FWC, visit the eagle nest locator where you can search the nesting database.
 If a nest is new or undocumented, follow the directions on the web site to report the location.
 If you are unsure if the nest is documented by FWC, e-mail BaldEagle@MyFWC.com with the following information: the county the nest is located in, the global positioning system (GPS) location or nearest address, direction, and distance to the nest and your complete contact information.

 Who do I contact about installing a camera on an eagle nest, or observing a nest with a UAV (drone)?

 The USFWS has developed guidelines for use of cameras at eagle nests .
 These guidelines should be followed to avoid disturbing nesting eagles, and cameras should not be installed at nests without first obtaining permission from the landowner.
 UAVs, or drones, should not be flown within 1,000 feet of a bald eagle nest during the nesting season in order to avoid injury to eagles or disturbance to nesting pairs.

 I have a project and I am not sure if it will affect bald eagles.
 What should I do now?